artefactual/atom-docs/user-manual/glossary/glossary.rst

     logic, a subset of algebra used for creating true/false statements originally developed by George Boole, a 19th century English mathematician.
-Since computers operate in binary (using ones and zeroes), computer logic can often be expressed in boolen terms (true/false).
+Since computers operate in binary (using ones and zeroes), computer logic can often be expressed in Boolean terms (true/false).
     Boolean expressions use a number of operators, the most common of which are AND, OR, and NOT - using Boolean operators in terms of search queries (Boolean search) allows a user to limit, widen, or otherwise define a